groupdocs-search/GroupDocs.Search-Products/content/search/nodejs-java/_index.en.md

   description: "Node.js JavaScript library for text search"
   features:
     # feature loop
-    - title: "Node.js Indexing and Search Operation"
+    - title: "Node.js Indexing and Search Operations"
-      content: "Indexing is used by GroupDocs.Search for Node.js via Java to collect data, as well as store and parse it for accurate and efficient search operations.
-GroupDocs.Search for Node.js via Java uses such Indexes frequently for performing search."
+      content: "Indexing in GroupDocs.Search for Node.js via Java collects, stores, and parses data for precise and efficient search operations.
+These indexes are frequently used to perform searches."

     # feature loop
-    - title: "Merge Multiple Indexes to Improve Search Efficiency"
+    - title: "Merge Multiple Indexes to Enhance Search Efficiency"
-      content: "GroupDocs.Search for Node.js via Java API provides the feature to merge multiple indexes into a common index.
-For an index which is modified frequently, several delta indexes are created.
-This approach however, makes the search performance slow.
-GroupDocs.Search for Node.js via Java overcomes this bottle-neck by creating one common index through merging various delta indexes.
-This common merged index contains all the information of the merged delta indexes.
-This approach keeps the delta indexes unchanged while remarkably improving the search efficiency.
-You can configure various functionalities to further tweak this process."
+      content: "GroupDocs.Search for Node.js via Java API allows the merging of multiple indexes into one.
+Frequent modifications create several delta indexes, which can slow down search performance.
+Our solution merges these delta indexes into a common index, containing all the information from the merged delta indexes, significantly improving search efficiency while keeping the delta indexes unchanged.
+Various functionalities can be configured to fine-tune this process."

     # feature loop
-    - title: "Recognize Search Queries of Different Keyboard Layout"
+    - title: "Recognize Search Queries from Different Keyboard Layouts"
-      content: "GroupDocs.Search for Node.js via Java recognizes search queries that do not match your keyboard layout.
-At the moment, 88 languages and 164 different keyboard layouts can successfully be recognized by our solution."
+      content: "GroupDocs.Search for Node.js via Java recognizes search queries that do not match the keyboard layout.
+Currently, 88 languages and 164 different keyboard layouts are supported."

     # feature loop
-    - title: "Search Using Morphological Word Form"
+    - title: "Search Using Morphological Word Forms"
-      content: "Using GroupDocs.Search for Node.js via Java, you have freedom of searching for various word forms.
-You may search for singular and plural form of specific noun.
-Or you can choose to search all forms of a verb.
-Root, third-person singular and simple past along with various other forms can also be searched.
-For non English languages, you can configure customized word forms."
+      content: "With GroupDocs.Search for Node.js via Java, you can search for various word forms, such as singular and plural nouns, or all forms of a verb.
+English and non-English languages can be customized for specific word forms."

 ############################# Platforms ############################
 platforms: